davida26/davida26.github.io/_posts/2015-10-13-jQuery-Cheatsheet.markdown

 ##Using jQuery to change elements and css

 When I was first starting out with jQuery, I was a huge fan of the [jQuery Docs] (http://api.jquery.com/).
-It is a great resource to fmore about functions, how to use them, parameters available, etc.
+It is a great resource to learn more about functions, how to use them, parameters available, etc.

 However, there was one problem.
 I did not know where to start.
-I knew what I wanted to do but it would take several search queries to just find it.
-Then it would involve reading the resource and applying.
-I could of saved a ton of time if everything was presented right then and there with a quick description and example.
+I knew what I wanted to do but it would take several search queries just to find it.
+Then it would involve reading the resource and applying it.
+I could of saved a ton of time if I had everything presented right then and there with a quick description and example.

 So here is an ongoing compilation of useful jQuery functions.
 Simple functions to manipulate html elements and css using jQuery.